halv1s/lockify-backend/README.md

 # Lockify Backend — Your Passwords, Your Control

-Backend API for Lockify (`https://www.lockify.org`).
+Backend API for [Lockify](https://www.lockify.org).
 A minimal, privacy-first service providing authentication, encrypted item storage, sharing, and a relation-based access control model.

 ## What this backend provides